 Movers and shakers

 Because of its radical nature and the fact that it challenges existing ideas, processes and forms; avant-garde artists and artworks often go hand-in-hand with controversy.
-Browse this slideshow to see a selection of significant artworks, movements and moments in the history of avant-garde art, and read the image captions to find out about the shock-waves they caused.
+Read the captions of the artworks below to find out about the shock-waves they caused.